apache/pekko/akka-docs/src/main/paradox/cluster-metrics.md

 ## Custom Metrics Collector

-Metrics collection is delegated to the implementation of `akka.cluster.metrics.MetricsCollector`
+Metrics collection is delegated to the implementation of `org.apache.pekko.cluster.metrics.MetricsCollector`

-You can plug-in your own metrics collector instead of built-in `akka.cluster.metrics.SigarMetricsCollector` or `akka.cluster.metrics.JmxMetricsCollector`.
+You can plug-in your own metrics collector instead of built-in `org.apache.pekko.cluster.metrics.SigarMetricsCollector` or `org.apache.pekko.cluster.metrics.JmxMetricsCollector`.

 Look at those two implementations for inspiration.